7 Steps Every Parent Should Take

 This setting stops surprise downloads or in-app purchases.
 Every time your child wants to get an app, you get a notification to approve or deny.
 It also creates natural moments to talk with your child about what apps are healthy (or not) for them right now.

-Go to Settings → Family → [child’s name] → Ask to Buy → Require Approval (photo to left).
+Go to Settings → Family → [child’s name] → Ask to Buy → Require Approval (see screenshot).

 Step 3: Set Up Screen Time with a Parent Passcode